muxyz/website/index.md

 lives or interact with people and the world around us.
 </p>

-<p>We're proposing a new platform built from the ground up based on real world experiences, not feeds or algorithms.
+<p>We're proposing a new platform built from the ground up based on real world needs, not algorithms or feeds.
 </p>
 </div>